Sieboldianus/TagMaps/docs/theory/introduction.md

 ![Tag Map Example](https://ad.vgiscience.org/tagmaps/tagmaps_steps.png?raw=true)

-# User behaviour in the context of social media photo sharing
+## User behavior in the context of social media photo sharing

 Photo taking and photo sharing in communities can be seen as a sequential process.